mbaumer/us_hep_funding/docs/_states/AZ.md

 <a name="AZ-09"></a>
 [Back to top](#top)
 ## AZ-09 -- Rep. Kyrsten Sinema (D)
+### Committees
+Kyrsten Sinema is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $857,000.00 in SC HEP grants.